 Sounds crazy, right?
 How can an episode of confusion be telling you something about your heart?
 The American Heart Association explains that “changing levels of certain substances in the blood, such as sodium, can cause confusion.”
 Feeling disoriented and experiencing memory loss are also signs of heart trouble.

 Next: It could be that large meal you just ate.
 Or it could be heart problems on the horizon.

 You feel like you have indigestion

 As we previously discussed, a heart attack may be preceded by stomach pain.
-But the pain doesn’t even have to be sharp — any discomfort in the upper-abdominal region, like that of indigestion, can be a sign that you’re at high risk of having a heart attack.
-It is also possible to feel that discomfort in your back, like with gas pain.
+But the pain doesn’t even have to be sharp.
+Any discomfort in the upper-abdominal region, such as that of indigestion, can be a sign that you’re at high risk of having a heart attack.
+It is also possible to feel that discomfort in your back like with gas pain.

 Next: Are you constantly wiping your brow of sweat?